lukkeutgens/Homelab/Research/proxmox-learning.md

 VM Best practices (according to tutorial)
 - When creating a new VM and selected the OS, make sure to select the correct OS-type
 - For Windows select the correct version and also the VirtIO Drivers.
 These need to be downloaded from the Proxmox website and also added as an ISO-Image under Guest OS.
 So you will have 2x ISO's.
 Under "Use CD/DVD.." and under "Guest OS" when Windows is selected.
+Windows does not recognise the virtual drivers by default.
 - Under System:
-  - As SCSI Controller select VirtIO SCSI single
+  - As SCSI Controller select VirtIO SCSI single, this is newer and faster then IDE/SATA, single is less overhead.
-  - Select the Qemu Agent for better integration between Proxmox and guestOS.
+  - Select the Qemu Agent.
+For better integration: shutdown/reboot from Proxmox, IP's reporting, etc...
-  - For Windows also select TPM
+  - For Windows also select TPM.
+Windows 11 requires TMP 2.0, Proxmox offers a virtual TPM.
-  - If using a graphics card also select VirtIO-GPU
+  - If using a graphics card also select VirtIO-GPU.
+Not needed for headless servers.
-  - For machine: "q35" is the newer, default "i440fx" is the older one (for older machines)
+  - For machine: "q35" is the newer (PCI support), default "i440fx" is the older one (for older machines).
+With a new OS, always q35
   - For BIOS: "OVMF (UEFI)" is the newer one, default "seaBIOS" is the older one.
+Only seaBIOS for an OS that does not know UEFI.
 - Under network:
   - Setup bridge
-  - Model: VirtIO
+  - Model: VirtIO.
+This is faster then the emulation of an Intel E1000 or Realtek.
+Windows also needs VirtIO drivers for this.
+Linux does not.

 ---